fullaware/hugo-blog/content/posts/homelab.md

 ## Software
 [VMware vSphere 8](https://www.vmug.com/membership/vmug-advantage-membership/) Licenses provided by VMUG Advantage membership

-## Configuration
+## Configuration of R720

 1. Install ESXi 8 to 500GB SSD on R720.
     - YES I received the warning regarding unsupported CPU.
 This has yet to keep me from using vSphere 8 on this server.
 I did have to get creative with storage since my LSI2008 or PERC 310 aren't supported.
-    - After installation I had 337.5GB for `Datastore1` which I renamed to `local_ssd500GB` and have so far managed to squeeze 8 VMs onto it thanks to thin provisioning.
+    - After installation I had 337.5GB for `Datastore1` which I renamed to `local_ssd500GB` and have so far managed to squeeze 9 VMs onto it thanks to thin provisioning.
 1. Install pi-hole on Ubuntu 22.04 LTS VM
     - [Configure pi-hole](https://www.youtube.com/watch?v=FnFtWsZ8IP0) with [recursive DNS](https://docs.pi-hole.net/guides/dns/unbound/) and add DNS entries for vCenter vm.
 1. Install vCenter